RobTillaart/GP8403/README.md

 - investigate storage settings for startup
   - non standard I2C commands.
 - investigate performance
-  - writing lower 4 bits only works?
+  - writing e.g. lower 4 bits only works?
-  - I2C performance up to clock?
+  - 8 bit API by writing only higher 8 bits?

 #### Could

-- extend unit tests if possible
+- extend unit tests if possible.
-- auto adjust range **set- getVoltage()**
+- auto adjust range **set- getVoltage()**?
 - is it possible to write 0x10 or 0x01 to register 1
   and set output voltage per channel?
+  - not documented.

 #### Wont